 - Analysis of different content types: news, pages, and chat.

 - Filter user activity based on group membership: job profile, location, or department.

 The last point is very exciting for organizations that employ diverse groups of employees.
 For example, our clients in the health care sector (hospitals) see differences in the use between doctors and nursing staff.
-Trainees are often the most frequent users of an employee app.
-This kind of information helps to approach these groups with relevant messages to further increase use of the app.
+And often, trainees will be the most frequent users of an employee app.
+This kind of information helps to target these groups with relevant messages that will further increase app use.

 6. How does an employee app fit with my intranet and digital workplace?

 This question is often not urgent, but it will certainly come up at some point and that's why it's important.

 Many companies use an employee app alongside an existing intranet.
 That's a good idea, because it will allow you to start quickly.
 Your app will often replace the printed employee newspaper or at least alter the way it's published.

 An employee app can operate alongside an existing intranet for a very long time, but there is a strategic advantage to an app platform that ultimately integrates with an intranet.
 After all, the respective strengths and weaknesses of intranets and employee apps are complimentary:

 From this perspective, a future trend in intranets and employee apps will be for the two platforms to converge to a new generation of modern intranets.
 For this reason, we now offer the Staffbase Employee Experience Intranet, an extension of our app platform to a complete intranet: